albertattard/presentation-java-versions-a-migration-strategy/README.md

 # Java versions - a migration strategy

-Java 17 was recently released, yet moving from a previous version of Java is not as trivial as one would think.
-In this presentation we will talk about challenges that one needs to be aware of and a strategy of how to safely move from one version of Java to the next.
-The strategy discussed in this talk can be used with other programming languages or major frameworks.
+Java 17 was recently released, and it reminds us that moving from a previous version of Java is not as trivial as we might think.
+In this presentation, we will talk about some of the challenges, and propose a strategy for safely moving from one version of Java to the next.

 ## Meetups

-1. Remote - 23rd of November 2021 ([recording](https://thoughtworks.zoom.us/rec/play/))
+1. Remote - 23rd of November 2021 at 6:00pm (CET)

 ## Slides